 They can generate new content every day, and you can share the best of it on your account.

-The brand gets new material generated by its users, and at the same, the brand makes their followers feel special and important.
+The brand gets new material generated by its users while making their followers feel special and important.

 It is a win-win strategy.
 The fans who use your branded Instagram hashtag get re-posted and increase their number of followers and likes in return for their loyalty.

-Example: The Bershka account uses the #BershkaStyle hashtag even in its Instagram stories, this is a fashion brand, promoting a campaign for its new beauty cosmetics.
+Example: The Bershka account uses the #BershkaStyle hashtag even in its Instagram stories to promote campaigns for its new beauty cosmetics.

 Branded Instagram Hashtags for Contests.

-Also, it is a good idea to use Branded Instagram Hashtags when you make a competition, contest or raffle.
+Also, it is a good idea to use branded Instagram hashtags when you create a competition, contest or raffle.

 Simply make it part of the rules.
 All users who want to participate should use the branded Instagram hashtag that you created.

-When you do this type of contests it’s a good idea to invite users to mention their friends.
+When you do these types of contests it’s a good idea to invite users to mention their friends.
 This way you’ll get more exposure.

 We wrote an article to give you more ideas to gain Instagram exposure.
 Don’t miss it.